 The audience was greeted by Justin Jampol, the Wende Museum’s founder and director, by Adam Hyman, Executive Director of Los Angeles Film Forum, and by Consul Josef Smyček of the Consulate General of the Czech Republic in Los Angeles.
 Jim McDonald, the film’s main figure, was present and applauded.
 The Los Angeles Chapter of the Czechoslovak Society of Arts & Sciences sponsored a first-class reception in the museum’s garden before the actual film screening, and the guests appreciated the Czech specialities.

-It is to note that the Czech Television, upon recommendation made by the SVU, has expressed interest in producing a Czech version of this film for TV broadcasting.
+It is to note that the Czech Television, upon recommendation made by the SVU, has expressed interest in producing a Czech version of this film for TV broadcasting [check the 2019 update here].
 The SVU is here also to facilitate screenings in cooperation with the Czech Centers and other Czech foreign service antennas.
 A DVD production is one of the suggestions made by the audience.